a79lee/Alvin-Portfolio/_posts/2016-02-01-placesplease.md

 ![Waterloo Innovation Summit]({{ site.baseurl }}images/placesplease/wisbooth.jpg "Waterloo Innovation Summit Booth")

-Overall, I'm quite happy with how the prototype turned out and the experiences that agreeing to the project offered me.
+Overall, I'm quite happy with how the prototype turned out and the experiences that participating in the project offered me.
 Heres to hoping more projects like this come around in the future!